The Kampong

-The Kampong is open by advance reservation to visitors Tuesday through Friday and is a 9 acre botanical garden in the Coconut Grove neighborhood of Miami, Florida, United States.
+The Kampong is a botanical garden in the Coconut Grove neighborhood of Miami, Florida, United States.
 It is one of the five gardens of the non-profit National Tropical Botanical Garden (NTBG).
-An admission fee is charged.
+It is open Tuesday through Saturday (9:00am-3:00pm).
+Visitors are encouraged to make reservations to visit, though tickets can be purchased on site.

 History

 The Kampong was bought as a winter home by the famed horticulturalist David Fairchild and his wife Marian in 1916.
 For many years he managed the Department of Plant Introduction program of the U.S. Department of Agriculture in Washington, D.C., searching the world for plants that could be useful and successfully introduced into the United States.
 Fairchild introduced around 30,000 plant species and varietals into the U.S.

 At his home in Florida, Fairchild created a garden that contained many of the plants that he obtained throughout his trips.
 In 1931 Marian's sister Elsie and her husband, Gilbert Hovey Grosvenor, acquired the adjoining property on the north to use as their winter home.
 Fairchild and his wife made the Kampong their permanent home from 1928 until their deaths in 1954 and 1962 respectively.

 A year after David Fairchild's wife's death, the land was purchased by Catherine Hauberg Sweeney, a botanist and preservationist.
 Sweeney maintained Fairchild's garden and was vital in its preservation for future use and study, securing its listing on the National Register of Historic Places.
 In 1984 Sweeney donated the property to the then Pacific Tropical Botanical Garden (now National Tropical Botanical Garden), and remained its principal sponsor until her death in 1995.